 - The Hartford: Best for bigger businesses in Pennsylvania

-- biBERK: Best for a great digital experience from a reputable brandname
+- biBERK: Best for low-cost coverage and a great digital experience from a reputable brandname

 CoverWallet: Best for comparing online quotes

 We received three quotes from three different companies: Guard, a subsidiary of Berkshire Hathaway; AmTrust; and Chubb.
-In this particular case, Guard offers the cheapest quote.
+In this particular case, Guard offers the cheapest quote, and cheaper than AmTrust.

 However, this might not be the same for your own case.
 So make sure to apply for your own quotes and compare to select the cheapest one for you.